Pirates vs. Giants Player Props Betting Odds

-Player prop bet odds for Bryan Reynolds and others are available when the San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Monday at 5:05 PM ET.
+Bryan Reynolds is one of the top players with prop bets available when the San Francisco Giants and the Pittsburgh Pirates play at Oracle Park on Tuesday (starting at 9:45 PM ET).

 Bet on this matchup or its props with DraftKings!